danielBingham/peerreview/documentation/creating-staging-infrastructure.md

 INSERT 0 1
 ```

+Once you've run these, remove your IP from the Database Firewall.
+It can always
+be added back in at need.

 At this point, the database is ready to go.
 We'll need to hang on to the
 credentials for the doadmin user, because we'll need to supply them to
 kubernetes.